 $ socli -iq ajax in framework7

 This command will search the questions for the query "ajax in framework7" and also allow you to choose any one of the question interactively.

-Just enter the question number to select a question in the given result.
-I chose the 6th answer by entering 6 in “Type the option no to continue or any other key to exit” prompt.
-And it displayed the chosen question with its most voted answer instantly.
+Just enter the question number to select a question from the given result.
+I chose the 6th answer by entering 6 in "Type the option no to continue or any other key to exit" prompt.
+And it displayed the selected question instantly with its most voted answer.